The formulation of the Navier-Stokes equations on Riemannian manifolds: Counterexample to an energy estimate

-which in turns would lead to the absurd statement that $v$ is identically zero on $[0,T]\times \mathbb{H}^2(-a^2)$.
-Thus, one cannot choose the Hodge Laplacian as the viscosity operator in the general setting of Riemannian manifold if one hopes to obtain a global energy inequality.
-Given that such an inequality is one of the cornerstones of the existence theory for the Navier-Stokes equations, it seems very likely that a successful theory of the Navier-Stokes equations on Riemannian manifolds cannot rely on such a choice of the viscosity operator.
+Thus, one cannot choose the Hodge Laplacian as the viscosity operator in the general setting of a Riemannian manifold if one hopes to obtain a global energy inequality or equality.
+Given that a global energy inequality is one of the cornerstones of the existence theory for the Navier-Stokes equations, and that the global energy equality is a natural consequence, it seems very likely that a successful theory of the Navier-Stokes equations on Riemannian manifolds cannot rely on such a choice of the viscosity operator.